OpenWatch/OpenWatch-Android/README.md

     $ git clone git@github.com:OpenWatch/OpenWatch-Android.git

 ### Library Project Dependency
 This project is currently configured to depend on two Library projects: [android-async-http](https://github.com/OnlyInAmerica/android-async-http) and [androrm](https://github.com/OnlyInAmerica/androrm).
 This is temporary as we contribute changes upstream to this project.

+    $ git clone git@github.com:OnlyInAmerica/android-async-http
+    $ git clone git@github.com:OnlyInAmerica/androrm

-To setup, clone the project, import "Existing Android Code" in Eclipse, right click on the OpenWatch project -> Android -> Libraries -> Add Class Folder -> Point to android-async-http root.
+To setup, clone the project, go to Import -> "Existing Android Code" in Eclipse, right click on the OpenWatch project -> Android -> Libraries -> Add Class Folder -> Point to android-async-http root.
+Repeat for androrm.
+For Google Maps, start a New Android Project from Existing Source and point it to "google-play-services_lib" in the Android SDK.

 Running
 ----------------------